-I posted these mashed potatoes years ago, and hundreds of you have cooked them!
-But, seeing as mashed potato season is just around the corner, I thought I'd update the recipe with a few notes and suggestions.
-The bottom line?
-These are pretty darn close to mashed potato perfection.
-Buttery peaks and cloud-like potatoes are drizzled with a saffron garlic butter, and topped with a toasted almond, coriander, sesame sprinkle.
-Incredibly delicious.
-Simple, but with a enough of a twist to make them special.
+I posted this mashed potato recipe years ago, and hundreds of you have cooked them!
+Seeing as mashed potato season is just around the corner, I thought I'd update the recipe with a few notes and suggestions.
+Creamy, buttery peaks and cloud-like potatoes are drizzled with garlic butter spiked with saffron.
+Top the potatoes with a toasted almond, coriander, sesame sprinkle - it's incredibly delicious.
+Simple, but with enough of a twist to make them special.

-People really dig in with opinions about what type of potato is best when it comes to making mashed potatoes.
+People really dig in with opinions about what type of potato is king when it comes to making the best mashed potatoes.
 I like the creamy texture most waxy "new" potatoes bring to the party.
-Yukon golds or yellow finns are my go-to.
-That said, many people use russet potatoes.
-Russets have a higher starch quantity, and can contribute to a beautiful, fluffy bowl of potatoes for sure.
-But my secret weapon is smaller, waxy potatoes.
-They're so creamy, and lend a beautiful, naturally rich texture you can't get otherwise.
+Yukon gold potatoes or yellow finns are my go-to.
+They both have great flavor and texture.
+That said, many people use russet potatoes because they're readily available and less expensive.
+Don't get me wrong, russet potatoes have high starch quantity and can contribute to a beautiful, fluffy bowl of potatoes.
+They're fine!
+But, smaller, waxy potatoes are superior here.
+They're creamy when mashed and lend a beautiful, naturally rich texture you can't get otherwise.

 This is completely a personal preference.
 If you're serving a crowd that appreciates a rustic mashed potato, by all means, leave the skins on.
 If your people like uniform billowing clouds of mashed potato, get out the peeler.
 I tend to bounce back and forth between the two.